 • In cases of emergency, you might be called on to make decisions about the route that you're following on a trip.
 You might also need to make decisions about whether to accept a load of mail or leave it for another trip.
 These emergency decisions could be caused by accidents on the road or natural disasters causing road closures.

 • You might be required to create daily trip reports.
-In an emergency situation, you might need to make small mechanical adjustments to your truck to keep it running properly.
-From time-to-time, you might be asked to load or unload the mail.
+In an emergency, you might need to make small mechanical adjustments to your truck to keep it running properly.
+From time to time, you might be asked to load or unload the mail.
 Your supervisor might ask you to do other things.

 How Hard Is It to Get a Job at USPS?